Cushendale Woollen Mills

 Today it is a trade and craft that deserves to be nourished and treasured, and with the devotion of the Cushen family, it continues to thrive despite the challenges presented by global production.
 We often take students from our summer program to visit the woollen mill and our residency artists often make a trip to the mill to purchase a cherished souvenir.

 Philip has always been gracious enough to give us a tour of the fascinating facilities; often turning on the huge loom to demonstrate how their woollen blankets are made.
 In fact, we have a family link with Philip as his great grandmother was an O’Gorman from Ballybawn making Philip a third cousin to Rosie and her sisters.

-There is a small shop on the Cushendale Woollen Mills site where you can buy rolls of yarn, baby blankets, hats, scarves and jumpers to name a few.
-After one visit you might be surprised and feel the urge to pick up some knitting needles and knit something beautiful yourself from a colourful ball of yarn but you will always leave with a real sense of appreciation and definite respect for the craft.
+There is a small shop on the Cushendale Woollen Mills site where you can buy rolls of yarn, baby blankets, hats, scarves, and jumpers to name a few.
+After one visit you might be surprised and feel the urge to pick up some knitting needles and knit something beautiful yourself from a colorful ball of yarn but you will always leave with a real sense of appreciation and definite respect for the craft.

-Photographs courtest of Cushendale Woollen Mills
+Photographs courtesy of Cushendale Woollen Mills